-First, make sure the information on your W-2 is really in error.
-Sometimes the amounts shown there are slightly different from the amounts reported on your final pay stub of the year.
+Make sure the information on your W-2 really is in error.
+Sometimes the amounts shown are slightly different from the amounts reported on your final pay stub of the year.
 The W-2 might include adjustments in taxable income or tax-free benefits.

-The easy solution is to check with your employer or human resources department for an explanation.
+The easy solution is often to ask your employer or human resources department for an explanation.

-If this doesn't seem to be the problem or your employer can't or won't shed any light on the situation, the error might be more serious.
-It's possible that your employer is trying to hide W-2 income from the IRS, particularly if he's been having financial difficulties.
+If this doesn't seem to be the problem, or if your employer can't or won't shed light on the situation, the error might be more serious.
+It's possible that your employer is trying to hide W-2 income from the IRS, particularly if they've been having financial difficulties.
+The company must pay half your Social Security and Medicare taxes based on your earnings, so the less you earn, the less they must pay in these payroll taxes.

-Why?
-Because he must pay half your Social Security and Medicare taxes based on your earnings.
-The less you earn, the less your employer pays in these payroll taxes, so if business is bad and he hasn't been paying these taxes in full, he might have some incentive to fudge the numbers a bit.
-This isn't a good thing, not at all.
-In fact, the IRS would love to hear about it.
+If business is bad and the company hasn't been paying these taxes in full, they might have some incentive to fudge the numbers a bit.
+This isn't a good thing and, in fact, the IRS would want to know about it.

-Contact the IRS and file a complaint if your W-2 is obviously and significantly wrong and you suspect dishonesty on the part of your employer.
-The IRS will investigate the matter directly with him.
-You can call the IRS toll-free at 1-800-829-1040.
+Contact the IRS for help if your W-2 is obviously and significantly wrong and you suspect dishonesty on the part of your employer or simply can't get the company to cooperate.
+The IRS will investigate the matter directly.

 If Bankruptcy Is the Problem

-According to the IRS, "When a former employer has gone bankrupt, it is sometimes possible for the employee to follow up directly with the bankruptcy court.
-The bankruptcy trustee may be able to provide a corrected W-2 to the employee rather than the employee having to use a substitute W-2 (Form 4852).
-If that isn't possible, then [filing Form] 4852 is the best option."
+There might be another way to solve the problem if your employer has gone bankrupt and won't cooperate or is out of business.
+According to the IRS, it's sometimes possible for an employee to follow up directly with the bankruptcy court in this case.
+The bankruptcy trustee might be able to provide a corrected W-2 rather than the employee having to use Form 4852.

-So you could contact the bankruptcy court in your area if you find yourself in this situation.
-Ask how you can contact the trustee who is overseeing your previous employer's bankruptcy case, then reach out to him and explain the situation.
+Contact the bankruptcy court in your area if you find yourself in this situation.
+Ask how you can contact the trustee who is overseeing your previous employer's bankruptcy case, then reach out and explain your problem.

-Preparing an accurate tax return can be tough and the IRS is always willing to help you investigate matters like this that can complicate the process even more.
-The IRS does take notice of taxpayers doing the right thing, and IRS agents will often go out of their way to provide valuable help.
+The IRS takes notice of taxpayers doing the right thing, and agents will often go out of their way to provide valuable help.
 But you'll need to help the IRS, too.
-Always keep copies of your pay stubs so you can quickly provide any and all additional information if a discrepancy occurs.
+Always keep copies of your pay stubs and records so you can quickly provide any additional information if a discrepancy occurs.